tsawler/jot/readme.md

 simply adds some convenience methods for extracting a token from request headers and validating it, and for getting refresh token cookies.

+I wrote this simply because I became tired of writing the same code over and over again.
+It is intended for my own use, but someone else might find it helpful.

 Usage:

 ```golang